Icelandic Creamy Langoustine Recipe | Lobster Bisque (Humarsúpa)

-This creamy Langoustine Bisque is a traditional favorite in Iceland that can be found served at restaurants throughout the country, and is especially common on Christmas holiday tables.
+This Langoustine recipe is a traditional favorite, creamy soup in Iceland that can be found served at restaurants throughout the country, and is especially common on Christmas holiday tables.
 In Iceland, the Langoustine Bisque gets its unique flavor by first creating a fish stock made from Langoustine shells (but you can also use shrimp, prawns, or lobster), that are simmered with a few other fresh ingredients to create a flavorful reduction.

-Before making this soup I had never created a stock using the shells or skin of the fish, but now this may need to be a step I add to all my fish stews and soups as it truly does create an incredibly flavorful stock.
-While this does add an additional step to making this soup, it is well worth it.
+Before making this soup I had never created a stock using the shells or skin of the fish, but now this will be a step that I add to all my fish stews and soups as it truly does create an incredibly flavorful stock, and while this does add an additional step to making this soup, it is well worth it.

 Because this Icelandic Style Skyr Yogurt has a thick and creamy, yet mild flavor, it brings a wonderful balance to this soup while also thickening it to the perfect creamy consistency.
 What I loved about using this yogurt in this soup is that it was a perfect way to combine the history of a traditional Icelandic style food, with a twist of our local New England food culture.
 If you have ever visited Vermont you know that dairy is a big part of our local food culture, and something that small farmers and companies like Green Mountain Creamery work hard to support through sustainable agricultural practices and business models that put our land and farmers first.